yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 * Week 5: Submit your summary of interactions using the guidelines above to the submissions folder

 #### Option 2: Speak at a Meetup
 Many Meetups are interested in having new people come speak to their communities, and beginner's tracks are the norm at many major Meetups.
-To complete this deliverable, submit:
+Contact the Meetup organizers, propose a talk idea (this can be about anything!), and get on their list.
+If you start to make this habit, organizers will begin to contact *you* when they need someone to fill in.
+This is a great opportunity to meet people and help out local meetups.
+To complete this deliverable, submit a gist listing:  DEADLINE HERE

 * Which Meetup you spoke at/will be speaking at and why you chose that Meetup
 * Your talk outline (1-2 paragraphs)
-*

- The big secret of meetup groups is that most of them are 1-3 months out from having no one booked.
-Hit up the organizers, propose a talk idea, and get on their list.
-If you do it enough, they’ll hit you up when they need someone to fill in.
-Great opportunity to meet people and help out local meetups.
+* 3-4 sentences on how you hope to utilize this talk to help you in your job search

 It's okay if the Meetup hasn't happened by the deliverable deadline, but we'd like to see documentation that you've prepared to give this talk.

 #### Option 3: Write a Technical Blog Post and Promote it Through Your Network
-If writing is more your style, write a blog post about something you've learned during your time at Turing.
+If writing is more your style, you can choose to write a blog post about something you've learned during your time at Turing.
 In the blog post, we'll be looking to see:

 * How you communicate technical details
 * How you break down complicated processes into simple steps
 * A desire to give back to the tech community
-* A passion for learning and exploring new things (Potential employers will be looking for those things as well)
+* A passion for learning and exploring new things

+(Potential employers will be looking for those things as well)

 One of the best places to post a technical post is [Medium](https://medium.com/).
 The audience reach is built in, and you're able to post to social media sites with ease.
-To complete the deliverable, include a link to your blog post.
+To complete the deliverable, include a link to your blog post and 3-4 sentences on how you're using this blog post to connect with other people in your network (example: posting the blog post on Twitter and engaging in follow-up conversations there) in your PD submissions.
+DEADLINE HERE

 ### Opening
 In the last cold outreach session in Module Two, our focus was mostly on "warm outreach" as you used the mentorship network at Turing to start building relationships.
 But now we'll take the same principles from that session and apply them to creating relationships with people outside of the Turing community.

-*Send to Casey when updated*

 **Whole Group Discussion:** What are the best practices?

-### Why Cold Outreach
+### Why Cold Outreach & Networking
 When it comes to your job search, meeting people to have discussions about companies and experiences is much more effective than sending your resume out into the abyss.
-Creating opportunities to meet those people is where cold outreach comes in.
+Creating opportunities to meet those people is where cold outreach and networking come in.
 The technology industry is a relatively small community, and networking is key to becoming a part of that community.

+### Cold Outreach
 **Whole Group Discussion:** When you're reaching out to people, what is your purpose?
+Hint: it's not to ask for a job.

 Suggested purposes: